-Please refer to the DWM online information on siting and permitting a temporary disaster debris staging/storage area, or call the DWM at 919-707-8200
+Please refer to the DWM online information on siting a temporary disaster debris staging/storage area, or call the DWM at (919) 707-8200.

 Curbside segregation of waste materials is critical during disaster clean-up.
 Require residents to keep yard debris, municipal solid waste and construction and demolition debris separate when placed at the curb.
 The separation of materials may reduce the cost of managing these materials and will allow for easier recycling.
 Keep in mind that several items including white goods, whole scrap tires, computers and televisions are banned from landfill disposal in North Carolina and must be managed separately from other wastes.
-The DWM has a special guidance document for white goods management from disaster affected areas.
 Please refer to the legislation for an entire list of banned landfill materials.

 Pre-Approved Debris Management Contracts

 Pre-approved contracts for debris management, including wood grinding and household hazardous waste management services, can prove extremely valuable by helping to control cost, plan budgets and implement clean-up services in a timely manner.
 Requests for bids for these services can be let long before a storm hits, allowing plenty of time to adequately review contractor references, evaluate cost structure, and lock in a price for service.
-N.C.
-Division of Environmental Assistance and Outreach’s fact sheet on contract grinding provides additional information.
+The North Carolina Recycling Markets Directory lists companies that provide household hazardous waste and contract wood grinding services.
 As with all storm debris related matters, it is a good idea to check with FEMA prior to establishing a storm debris management contract.

 It is important to contact FEMA prior to implementing disaster clean-up efforts as it may affect reimbursement of storm-related expenses.
 Keep good documentation of waste flow and tonnage of storm-only related waste.
 In addition, it may be possible to find funding prior to a disaster through FEMA’s Pre-Disaster Mitigation Grant program.
 The funds may be used to deconstruct or demolish homes within flood-prone areas to avoid future destruction.
-Contact your local emergency management office for more information about this grant program.
+For more information and to locate your local emergency management office, contact the State of North Carolina's Division of Emergency Management.

 Open Burning Illegal

 The Open Burning Rule is one of North Carolina's oldest air quality regulations, first adopted in 1971.
 The rule prohibits most outdoor burning and sets conditions for allowable fires.
 Under the rule, it is always illegal to burn trash and other non-vegetative materials.
 Leaves, branches and other plant growth can be burned only under certain conditions.
 Violators can be fined up to $25,000 or more.
 For more information, visit the N.C.
-Division of Air Quality or contact the toll-free Open Burning Hotline at 1-877 OPEN BURN (1-877-673-6287).
+Division of Air Quality or contact the Division of Air Quality at 919-707-8400.